BabaMaajid/GIt/README.md

 - Scalars(Strings,integers,dates,numbers or Boolean).
 - A list(collection of items) and it can start with a dash, with indentaion separating the parent.
 - New Map can be created by either increasing indentation level or by resolving the previous map.
+# AWS COdeBuild
+- Fully managed continuous integration service that compiles source code, run tests, and produces software packages that are ready to deploy
+- No need to provision, manage, nad scale our own build servers
+- CodeBuild scales continuous and processes multiple builds concurrently, so the builds are not left waiting in a queue
+- Get started uding prepackaged build environments or allows aws to create custom build environments
+- Charged by the minute for the compute resources you use.